ropensci/DataPackageR/vignettes/usingDataPackageR.md

 Version: 1.0
 Title: What the Package Does (One Line, Title Case)
 Description: What the package does (one paragraph).
-Authors@R: person("First", "Last", email = "first.last@example.com", role = c("aut", "cre"))
+Authors@R: person("First", "Last", , "first.last@example.com", c("aut", "cre"))
-License: What license is it under?
+License: What license it uses
 Encoding: UTF-8
 LazyData: true
-ByteCompile: true
 DataVersion: 0.1.0
+Roxygen: list(markdown = TRUE)
-Date: 2018-08-01
+Date: 2018-08-17
 Suggests:
     knitr,
     rmarkdown